Exempt Religious Denominations

 - The United Reformed Church

-The Ecclesiastical Exemption Order (Listed Buildings and Conservation Areas)(England) 2010 (2) only applies to those denominations above.
+The Ecclesiastical Exemption Order (Listed Buildings and Conservation Areas)(England) 2010 (ref.
+2) only applies to those denominations above.
 Relevant works proposed by all other denominations and faiths require listed building consent and planning permission for relevant demolition in conservation areas in exactly the same way as the equivalent works to secular buildings.

 The exemption once applied to all ecclesiastical buildings for the time being in use for ecclesiastical purposes, but concerns over the damage being done to important ecclesiastical heritage led to its curtailment firstly by court judgments and eventually, in 1994, by legislation.

-The exemption was retained by these five denominations because they had, or were willing to put in place, a system of control for works to their ecclesiastical buildings which met the conditions laid down by the Government in a code of practice (3).
+The exemption was retained by these five denominations because they had, or were willing to put in place, a system of control for works to their ecclesiastical buildings which met the conditions laid down by the government in a code of practice (ref.
+3).

 According to the code of practice, the internal procedures for exempt denominations should be as stringent as the procedures required under the secular heritage protection system.
-In particular, the exempt systems have to provide similar levels of consultation (3).
+In particular, the exempt systems have to provide similar levels of consultation (ref.
+3).
 These requirements are met in different ways by the different exempt denominations.

 In each denomination the members of the advisory/decision-making bodies will, between them, have expert knowledge of the history, development and use of church buildings, the liturgy of the denomination, church architecture and conservation of historic buildings and their contents.

 The Secretary of State for Digital, Culture, Media and Sport retains the power to withdraw the exemption from a denomination, part of a denomination (a particular diocese for instance) or a single building and the power to extend the exemption to another denomination.

 What follows is a description of the system maintained by each denomination that justifies its exemption.